HPCNow/hpcnow-labs/admin-training/slurm/08-user-management.md

 This cluster is shared between two institutions, UoD (40% ownership) and GIT (60% ownership).
 In addition to that, UoD is divided by three departments.
 All of them with the same share.

-Add the following accounts to cluster "simulator" with the commands:
+Add the following accounts to the cluster "simulator" with the commands:

 ```
 sacctmgr -i add account uod Description=UoD Cluster=simulator \